friberk/fast-ndjson-processor/README.md

 - **⚡ High Performance**: Multiprocessing with chunking for optimal speed
 - **🔄 Multiple Processing Modes**: Parallel, Sequential, and Streaming
+- **📦 Chunk Processing**: Process batches of records for aggregations and transformations
 - **📝 Type Safety**: Full type annotations and mypy support

 ## 📦 **Installation**